#6 Jiffy Grommet With Rivets 7/8" (Aluminum)

-Our own invention - two anodized aluminum washers that fit on each side of the fabric.
-Special tools are not required - simply use a hammer to mushroom the ends of the aluminum rivets in place.
-Nearly as strong as a 7/8-inch ring and eyelet (easily so if a short length of webbing is placed on one side to add reinforcement.)
+Our own invention — two anodized aluminum washers that fit on each side of the fabric.
+Special tools are not required — simply use a hammer to mushroom the ends of the aluminum rivets in place.
+This grommet has a 7/8-inch hole and is nearly as strong as a 7/8-inch ring and eyelet (easily so if a short length of webbing is placed on one side to add reinforcement).
 Recommended for use on sails for boats 22 feet and under.

 Please Note: Semi-Tubular Rivets 1/8" x 3/8" are included.

 Hold one ring over the cloth where you want it.
-Place the “coined” (slightly rounded) inside edge out so that there will be little chafe when line runs through the grommet.
 Use an electric drill and a 1/8-inch drill bit to open holes in the cloth.
-Push all of the aluminum rivets through this one ring and the cloth; then fit another ring to these rivets from the other side of the cloth.
+Push all of the aluminum rivets through this one ring and the cloth.
+Then fit another ring to these rivets from the other side of the cloth.

 Turn the assembly so that the rivet heads are down.
 Place those heads on a heavy, flat object, such as an anvil or vise.
 The protruding rivet ends can be flattened slightly with a few hammer blows.
 Another option for a better look would be flaring the rivets with a snap fastener tool.
 Cut away the cloth inside the grommet with a sharp knife and use a soldering iron or gun to trim the hole.